abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 - Create a digital letterhead: Great for sending covering letters and proposals via emails
 - Build an email signature: Keep it simple, your name, logo, website and social media links will do
-- Be consistent - keep fonts, icons, colours, image treatments and type consistent across all media
+- Be consistent - keep fonts, icons, colours, image treatments and typography consistent across all media
 - Think about investing in a webfont licence from somewhere like Typekit or fonts.com
 - Google fonts are everywhere, going the extra mile for something more considered will get you noticed